spydr19web72/bare-metal-stm32f4/README.md

 This is code that is built from the ground up.

 It only uses the CMSIS device header and the CMSIS core header

+There will be functions for polling, IRQ, and DMA modes.